 JOHN: Hi, Brian.

-QUESTIONER: My question is regarding Christ’s prayer in John 17, where He said that when perfect unity was achieved among the believers that were and were to be; that the world would know that God had sent Him.
-I wanted to know what you perceive as the No. 1 obstacle to unity in the Body of Christ and what you think we can do as individuals to overcome those obstacles, without compromising on things that are key to our faith.
+QUESTIONER: My question is regarding Christ’s prayer in John 17, where He said that when perfect unity was achieved amongst the believers that were and were to be that the world would know that God had sent Him.
+I wanted to know what you perceive as the number one obstacle to unity in the body of Christ and what you think we can do as individuals to overcome those obstacles, without compromising on things that are key to our faith.

-The second thing is sin.
-Wherever you have sin, you have a breach in the fellowship.
-Now, as long as we're on this planet in our current condition, even though the inner man has been totally transformed and the outer man is still struggling, we're going to have struggles with that truth, and we're going to have struggles with sin, and those are the things that stand in the way.
-It isn't that we don't want that.
-It isn't that we're not loving.
-I mean, if I confront a certain situation and say, "This is not true," some people would say, "Well, that's divisive," and that is not divisive.
-That is unifying because we will never get together as long as somebody is allowed in the church teaching lies.
-We don't have any basis to get together.
-You have to speak the truth, then you can speak it in love, but if you don't speak the truth, then you have to be literally pointed out, and Paul says to Titus, “Look, the first time you find a heretic, call on him.
-The second time, if he doesn’t respond, call on him again.
-The third time, throw him out of the church” because the Church can never get together as long as there is heresy in there, and that, of course, is the extreme, but wherever there is a lack of conformity to the truth. . .and we can’t always agree on everything, but there are great things that do divide us, and they have to do with the great doctrines, like the Trinity, the character of Christ, the Atonement, grace, faith, the Resurrection, Sanctification, the work of the Holy Spirit, the Scripture, inerrant and inspired, and so on and so forth.
+And Paul says to Titus, “Look, the first time you find a heretic, call on him, and the second time, if he doesn’t respond, call on him again.
+The third time, throw him out of the church” because the church can never get together as long as there is heresy in there.
+And that, of course, is the extreme, but wherever there is a lack of conformity to the truth - and we can’t always agree on everything, but there are great things that do divide us, and they have to do with the great doctrines, like the trinity, the character of Christ, the atonement, grace, faith, the resurrection, sanctification, the work of the Holy Spirit, the Scripture, inerrant and inspired, and so forth.
 When we deal with those, then we still have to battle the issue of sin, because sin can be so divisive.
 Okay?
 Does that help?

 QUESTIONER: Good evening, Pastor MacArthur.
 My name is Jason.